vitaly-t/pg-promise/README.md

 function query(query, values, qrm);
 ```
 * `query` (required) - query string that supports two types of formatting, depending on the `values` passed:
-   - format `$1, $2`, if `values` is simple (text, boolean, number, date or null) or an array of such simple values;
+   - format `$1, $2`, if `values` is simple (text, boolean, number, date or null) or an array of values;
    - format `${propName}`, if `values` is an object (not null and not Date);
 * `values` (optional) - value/array/object to replace the variables in the query;
 * `qrm` - (optional) Query Result Mask, as explained below...

-Starting with version 0.9.3, the library supports [Postgres Array Types](http://www.postgresql.org/docs/9.4/static/arrays.html).
-When an array or object value is of type array, it is treated as a PostgreSQL array type, converted into
+When a value/property inside array/object is of type array, it is treated as a [PostgreSQL Array Type](http://www.postgresql.org/docs/9.4/static/arrays.html),
-the open format of `array[]`.
-Namespace for type conversion has also been extended with method `as.array()`.
+converted into the array constructor format of `array[]`, the same as calling method `as.array()`.

 Examples:
 ```javascript